71619997a/eugeniusz/README.md

 ## Running

-Make sure to install the python dependencies by running `pip install -r requirements.txt`
+IMPORTANT: Make sure to install the python dependencies by running `pip install -r requirements.txt`

-Run the game with `python app.py` and go to http://localhost:5000
+Run the game with `python tron/__init__.py` and go to http://localhost:5000